 The teen years offer significant challenges for children and parents alike.
 Children are faced with increasing social and academic demands while facing tough choices and greater responsibilities.
 Raging hormones and strained relationships do not make it any easier!
 As a result, parents often feel frustrated and exhausted trying to help their child reach his or her full potential.
 Many times, the parent/child relationship becomes marked by fighting and power struggles.
 Therefore, parents and teens facing difficulty may find teen counseling effective and helpful.
-Finding a teen therapist specifically trained and experienced working with adolescents frequently provides the greatest benefit.
+Finding a teen counselor specifically trained and experienced working with adolescents frequently provides the greatest benefit.

 Counseling often helps teens work through unresolved issues, make better choices, and better cope with their environment.
 Frequently, children resist counseling or resent being told to attend.
 Therefore, this is why West Houston Counseling Center offers trained therapists and therapy rooms tailored to meet the specific interests and needs of teens while providing a wide variety of activities, materials, and interactive gadgets to engage teens in the counseling process.
 Your therapist will use the latest in therapeutic tools, research, and theory such as CBT, DBT, EMDR, attachment theory, Brain-based work, and play therapy to work with your child.
 Your therapist will provide a detailed treatment plan and updates throughout the process to keep you informed.